ENG

 (iii) unable financially to provide a guarantee to or offer collateral on a loan for the applicant.

-(d) Must have a web presence, which may include a website and/or social media page.
+(d) Must have a web presence, which may include a website and/or social media page that mentions the contact information (phone number and address) and name of the business applying for a loan.

 (e) Must be solvent